gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 ## Setting up your WordPress Website.

 You will need a running WordPress installation.
-Gatsby will fetch the data from your WordPress website.
+Gatsby fetches the data from your WordPress website.
 There are some configuration options that you need to follow:

 ## Requirements<a name="wp-requirements"></a>

-### Mandatory Plugins
+### Mandatory plugins: WPGraphQL

 You need to install and activate the [wpgraphql plugin.](https:www.wpgraphql.com/) You can download the latest release [here.](https:github.com/wp-graphql/wp-graphql/releases) Install it on your WordPress site from the .zip file.